eypros/Object-Detection-Metrics/README.md

 The output can be either txt or xml files.

 Currently only tensorflow object detector are supported.

+### Examples of use

+`--accepted-classes person` is necessary because the examples given contains ground truth  samples of multiple classes but detection was performed on class person only.
+If run without this argument the per class AP would be correct for `person` but `0.0` for other classes and `mAP` would have taken into consideration all classes.

+- To run `detect_bboxes` the simpler example would be:

+`python3 create_detection_bboxes.py -i image-samples/ -m /path/to/model -l path/to/label_map.pbtxt`

+which will produce xml files to a subfolder of the image folder.

 ### Optional arguments for detect_bboxes: